pestrela/music/traktor/README.md

 * **#6: [VDJscript](https://www.virtualdj.com/wiki/VDJscript.html)**, with a lot more than 8x variables and 2x conditions
 * **#7: Smart playlists** and related tracks

-In general I fully agree with [this Digitial DJ Tips article](https://www.digitaldjtips.com/2019/10/what-next-for-traktor/).
+In general I fully agree with [this Digital DJ Tips article](https://www.digitaldjtips.com/2019/10/what-next-for-traktor/).
 Generic comments:
 * #1: “Please embrace hardware partners again…”
 * #2: “Please speed up software development!”
 * #3: “Please, no more reinventing the wheel :)”